MVX Interpreters

 Command-Specific Environment Variables

-Set per command using the environment
+Set per command using the environment field:

 {